-God created us with a wonderful ability to remember.
+God created us with a breathtaking ability to remember.

 Why do our memories seem to fail us sometimes?

-I have always said that everything is a matter of putting INTEREST in things.
+I have always said that everything is a matter of putting INTEREST into things.

 Think about this, if you can remember things that happened to you 20 or more years ago, that means that it is unnecessary that the memory is bad, it is YOURSELF even if it sounds contradictory.